staptis/website/README.md

 ## TODOS

-[] recaptcha for contact from
-[] add two columns for leads googl sheeth date added and email sent boolean [] add the screenshots for the steps in home page
+[] add the screenshots for the steps in home page
 [] add screen recording for hero sections
 [] setup the privacy policy and terms of service